 Using Market Value to Buy a CarMarket Value also plays a role in buying a car.
 By understanding a car’s market value , you’ll know if a car is priced fairly by a dealer or a private seller.

 The Depreciation FactorThe average new car loses nearly half its value after five years.
 However, some cars hold their value better than others.
-Along with keeping your car’s condition as pristine as possible, buying a car that retains its value will help you command a higher car price when it comes time to sell or trade in your vehicle.
+Along with keeping your car’s condition as pristine as possible, buying a car that retains its value will help you command a higher car price when it comes time to sell or trade-in your vehicle.
+Keep in mind that optional equipment and special packages typically don’t aid in resale value.

 |Top 10 Vehicles With the Lowest Depreciation|